 She dabbled in many industries in her twenties, finally setting out to do her intended career at thirty: teaching English.
 Kristine spent much of her teens and twenties in the DC area where Big Toe People is set.
-Then she moved to Okinawa, Japan and taught at middle schools and a high school on American military bases, thus fulfilling another dream of hers: overseas adventure as an adult.
+Then she moved to Okinawa, Japan and taught at two middle schools and a high school on American military bases, thus fulfilling another dream of hers: overseas adventure as an adult.
 She met her husband while there.

 Ms. Kohut has an undergraduate degree in English with a Writing concentration and an M.Ed. for teaching Secondary English, both from George Mason University in Fairfax, Virginia.
-More pertinent to the content of this novel, however, is her long stint of singlehood.
-There’s plenty of material in her past to draw upon for inspiring chick novels, that’s for sure.